 Background: Wastewater discharge in Alaskan waters requires a Wastewater Discharge Permit.
 Wastewater that is discharged must meet all Federal and State requirements for treatment and can only be discharged where permitted.
 Discharge of untreated blackwater or graywater is prohibited in Alaskan waters and the Alexander Archipelago.

 Title XIV, the "Murkowski Law", allows the State of Alaska to regulate wastewater discharge for large cruise ships within Alaskan waters and areas in the Alexander Archipelago that are outside of 3nm but within US territorial waters, closing the "doughnut holes" located in the Inside Passage.
-The boundaries are included in the General Permit and the GP reference map.
+The boundaries are included in the General Permit and the GP reference map (Map 1).

 The Large Commercial Passenger Vessel Wastewater General Permit prohibits discharge into impaired or water quality limited waters and limits the type of discharges.
 Discharges must be from an Advanced Wastewater Treatment System (AWTS) and cannot contain; oily sheens, large amounts of foam, floating solids, garbage, grease, or sediments and sludge that does not meet the wastewater discharge standards (GP 1.3).
+5-10% of the treated WW volume is "biosludge" or "biosolids".
+These solids are kept in a holding tank or dried and incinerated.
+The sludge can be discharged outside 12nm.